openshift-console/console-application-operator/docs/DEVELOPMENT.md

 This document provides guidelines and instructions for setting up the development environment and contributing to the project.

-## Prerequisites

-Ensure you have the following tools installed:

-- Golang compiler supported by the Go team (1.22+)
-- Operator SDK version (1.35.x+)
-- Access to OpenShift cluster
-- Quay.io account to store container images

 ## Set Environment Variables

 Create `.env` file in the root directory of the project and add the following environment variables: